dan-madsen/AzNetworkDiagram/README.md

 ---

 # Requirements
-**The script depends on Graphviz** (the "DOT", diagram-as-code language) to genereate the graphical output.
+**The script depends on _Graphviz_** (the "DOT", diagram-as-code language) to generate the graphical output.

 Graphviz can be downloaded from: https://graphviz.org/.
-But note that the default install doesn't add the executable to $PATH, so make sure to enable that during install.
+But note that the default install doesn't add the executable to $PATH, so make sure to enable that during install (or manually afterwards).

-It can also be installed using "Winget", but that will _NOT_ add the executable to $PATH - so you will have to do that manually.
+It can also be installed using "Winget", but that will **_NOT_** add the executable to $PATH - so you will have to do that **_manually_**.

 ---

 # Getting started
-The recommended way of running AzNetworkDiagram is by installing for PSGallery.
+The recommended way of running AzNetworkDiagram is by installing from PSGallery.
 But should you wish to have the absolute latest and greatest, you could opt for a version from GitHub, potentially with not-yet released features.
 ## Install using PSGallery (recommended method)
 ```powershell
 Install-Module -Name AzNetworkDiagram